 There is no true cure for hyperpigmentation since the problem can be reactivated by sun exposure.
 Instead, the goal is to manage and control the condition by lightening the appearance of the skin in the affected region.

-Depending on your unique needs and goals, Dr. Fitzgerald may recommend one of the following hyperpigmentation treatments:
+Depending on your unique needs and goals, Dr. Fitzgerald may recommend one of the following hyperpigmentation treatments in Los Angeles:

 - Pico Genesis: A very sophisticated ultra-fast laser for discoloration and dark spots.

 - Cosmelan Depigmentation: This treatment begins with an in-office peel to quickly lift excess superficial pigmentation and then continues with an at-home program to help suppress the development of new pigmentation problems.

 - BBL Photofacial: An intense broadband light treatment for improvement of both red and brown areas on the face, chest, and arms.
 Bonus – improved skin quality.

 - Halo Hybrid Laser: Fractional laser treatments can resurface the skin and minimize fine wrinkles.
 This treatment will also brighten your skin and provide greater luminosity.

 - Enerpeel by Glytone: Action occurs beneath the surface layers of skin to bypass obvious peeling.